benjha/nvrapids_olcf/dask-batch/README.md

 #### NOTES

-Likely, your workload will require some compute intensive activity before connecting to the DASK-cuda cluster, thus is important for you to consider to run your python script using a batch job.
+Likely, your workload will require some compute intensive activity before connecting to the DASK cluster, thus is important for you to consider to run your python script using a batch job.

 ### Step 3.
 Growing the DASK-cuda cluster